ANTI COMPLEXITY Workshop – Making Business Less Complex and More Focused

 - Managing complexity is not about random patches

-- It will help to get everyone on the same page, and start acting
+- It will help to get everyone on the same page and start acting

-Aleksey Savkin is a founder of BSC Designer, he is helping companies to better formulate their strategies and make the process of strategy execution more tangible with KPIs.
+Aleksey Savkin is a founder of BSC Designer, and he is helping companies to better formulate their strategies and make the process of strategy execution more tangible with KPIs.
 His areas of expertise are Balanced Scorecard, Key Performance Indicators, and business performance management.
 Aleksey is the author of: